mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 We already defined the page graph as the navigation graph which we got from given source with aggregated routes (Google Analytics, let's say).
 If instead of the routes, we get the entry points of their corresponding chunks, we'll get the **bundle page graph**.

-Keep in mind that we may not have one-to-one correspondence between chunk entry point and a route.
+Keep in mind that we may not have a one-to-one correspondence between chunk entry point and a route.
 This is possible in the case when not all the routes are loaded lazily.
 In such case, we need to combine several nodes from the page graph.
 If we form the bundle page graph from a weighted page graph, the bundle page graph will be weighted as well.
 The difference is that the weights of the edges going from a given chunk entry point will equal to the sum of the corresponding edges of the merged nodes from the page graph.

 # Technical Details

 Now we understand all the mathematics behind the tool and we defined all the concepts.
 Let's dig into some technical details!

-If you look at the [`mlx` monorepo](https://github.com/mgechev/mlx), you will find the following four packages:
+If you look at the [`mlx` monorepo](https://github.com/mgechev/mlx)<sup>[8]</sup>, you will find the following four packages:

 - [`@mlx/ga`](https://github.com/mgechev/mlx/tree/720822fbf92729da0c0df28877838b4e2958fd28/packages/ga) - a module used to fetch structured information from Google Analytics.
 Keep in mind that the information coming from Google Analytics is not aware of our application parametrized routes, i.e. **we get a navigation graph which we need to translate to a page graph**. `@mlx/ga` can do this automatically for us, if we provide a list of all the paths in the application.
 - [`@mlx/parser`](https://github.com/mgechev/mlx/tree/720822fbf92729da0c0df28877838b4e2958fd28/packages/parser) - a module which extracts the routes of our application, finds the associated chunk entry points of the lazy-loaded routes and builds the routing bundle tree.
-In other words, once we parse our application with the `@mlx/parser`, we'll get an array with all the routes, their corresponding chunk entry points, and their parent chunk entry points.
+In other words, once we parse the application with the `@mlx/parser`, we'll get an array with all the routes, their corresponding chunk entry points, and their parent chunk entry points.
 - [`@mlx/cluster`](https://github.com/mgechev/mlx/tree/720822fbf92729da0c0df28877838b4e2958fd28/packages/cluster) - a module which performs a clustering algorithm based on the data from Google Analytics and the bundle routing tree, which we got from `@mlx/parser`.
 - [`@mlx/webpack`](https://github.com/mgechev/mlx/tree/720822fbf92729da0c0df28877838b4e2958fd28/packages/webpack) - a set of webpack plugins which use `@mlx/parser` and `@mlx/cluster` in order to produce data-driven bundle layout for our application, and generate code for data-driven pre-fetching.